ForeverYoung1208/rag-aiguide-api/AI-AGENTS-INSTRUCTIONS.md

 This document serves as a knowledge base for LLMs to quickly understand the project structure, patterns, and conventions of the `aiguide-api`.

-## Project is api for e-commerce platform with AI agent
+## Project is API for e-commerce platform with RAG AI shopping assistant

 ## 1. Technology Stack
 - **Framework**: NestJS